-Holland won the last tournament in 2017 and will be among the favourites next summer, along with Germany, France, Spain, Sweden and hosts England.
-Additionally, Denmark were the runners-up five years ago and have significant pedigree in the women’s game, while Norway have been in six finals, winning the competition twice, and Italy are improving.
+Holland won the last tournament in 2017 and will be among the favorites next summer, along with Germany, France, Spain, Sweden, and hosts England.
+Additionally, Denmark was the runners-up five years ago and has significant pedigree in the women’s game, while Norway has been in six finals, winning the competition twice, and Italy is improving.

 Who has the best record in the tournament?

-Germany have been by far the most dominant team historically and have won a record eight European titles (out of a possible 12).
-England reached the semi-finals in 2017 and were beaten finalists in both 2009 and 1984.
+Germany has been by far the most dominant team historically and has won a record eight European titles (out of a possible 12).
+England reached the semi-finals in 2017 and was beaten by finalists in both 2009 and 1984.

 What is the latest news?

 Sarina Wiegman’s England has stepped up their penalty practice in training sessions over the past fortnight, sources have told Telegraph Sport, ahead of the European Championship.